 Can I drive a van when I pass my test?

 Passing the standard UK driving test earns you the category B driver’s licence, meaning you can drive smaller size vans such as the Ford Transit in addition to standard cars.
 You can drive vehicles up to 3.5 tonnes, regardless of if they are a car or van.
 Check the front and back of your licence for codes and graphics confirming the types of vehicle you can drive.
+More guidance is also available in the UK government’s van driving guidelines.

 For drivers looking to operate a vehicle that weighs more than 3.5 tonnes, a category C licence is required.
 Whilst additional training and testing is required if you passed your test between 1st January 1997 and 18th January 2013, those who qualified before 1997 automatically hold this entitlement.